 In his exquisite poem entitled Desiderata, the late Max Ehrmann wrote, you are a child of the universe, no less than the trees and the stars.

 Growing up in Virginia, I learned to love the ocean, the advance and retreat of waves on the shore, their bubbly whisper back to the boundless sea.
 I learned to love the call of the mourning dove, the song of the whippoorwill, violently, crashing summer thunderstorms that move in as slowly as they recede.
 My heart was captivated by the world around me, and I began following the inspiration to put pen to paper in the form of poetry by the time I was eleven.

 After graduating from college in 1997, I heeded a strong call to go west.
 With the exception of a year spent living in Hawaii, Boulder, Colorado has since been my home.
 Colorado introduced me to the kind of inner exploration I am drawn to do.
-I’ve worked in healthcare since 1997, initially as a cardiac nurse, and then as a nurse practitioner.
-I've attended one or more ten day silent meditation retreats since 2002.
+I have participated in one or more ten day silent meditation retreats yearly since 2002.
 I am a Certified Meditation & Mindfulness Instructor.

 As the late Max Ehrmann said, with all its shams, drudgery, and broken dreams, it is still a beautiful world.
 I say an exquisitely beautiful world.